 The sourcing lead must first determine if facilitating a pre-proposal conference would be beneficial based on the event scope, and if beneficial, determine if attendance is mandatory considering that a mandatory attendance requirement may unintentionally limit competition.
-If the sourcing lead makes the determination that a pre-proposal conference would be beneficial, they should work with the executive administrative assistant to reserve a room with adequate seating, and schedule a webinar to accommodate those unable to attend in-person.
-The time and place of the pre-proposal conference must be stated clearly in the solicitation document, and is typically within ten (10) business days after the solicitation has been published.
+If the sourcing lead makes the determination that a pre-proposal conference would be beneficial, they should schedule a Zoom meeting or webinar.
+The time and method of meeting for the pre-proposal conference must be stated clearly in the solicitation document and is typically within ten (10) business days after the solicitation has been published.